 The Petroleum Act vests all rights to petroleum in the Crown but permits the OGA to grant licences to 'search and bore for and get' petroleum to persons deemed fit.
 Under the Petroleum Act, exploration for and production of petroleum in the UK and on the UKCS can only be undertaken under the terms of these licences.
 A company wishing to participate in the UK upstream oil and gas sector must bid for a licence or acquire an interest in existing assets, with any acquisition being subject to regulatory consents.

-The OGA is now responsible for issuing licences through competitive licensing rounds that generally take place every year, and the MER UK strategy is applied by the OGA in each licensing round.
+The OGA is responsible for issuing licences through competitive licensing rounds that generally take place every year, and the OGA Strategy is applied by the OGA in each licensing round.
 Separate rounds are held for seaward (offshore) licences and landward (onshore) licences.
 In exceptional circumstances, where there are compelling reasons provided by a company, the OGA may issue a licence outside of a licensing round.

 UK licences are both contractual and regulatory in nature – contractually, being executed as a deed and providing for the contractual transfer of rights from the Crown to the licensee, and regulatory, because the model clauses are encompassed in statutory regulations, and Parliament may unilaterally amend the terms upon which a licence is granted.
 Legally, only one licence exists, although a licence may be granted to one or more licensees, who will be held jointly and severally liable in respect of obligations arising under the licence.

 The Petroleum Licensing (Applications) Regulations 2015 contain the application process for licences.
 All applications must be made in the prescribed form and for a specific area.
-The OGA will only grant a licence to an entity that has the appropriate technical and financial capacity to contribute to the MER UK strategy.
-The OGA considers all applications on an individual basis, and companies must meet certain criteria, including technical competence, financial capacity and tax considerations (the OGA routinely corresponds with HMRC for information on any tax issues).
+The OGA will only grant a licence to an entity that has the appropriate technical and financial capacity to contribute to the OGA Strategy.
+The OGA considers all applications on an individual basis, and companies must meet certain criteria, including technical competence, financial capacity and tax considerations (the OGA routinely corresponds with Her Majesty's Revenue and Customs for information on any tax issues).